jeickmeier/fin_statement_model/examples/README.md

 ## 📚 Further Reading

 - See the main project README for installation and setup
-- Check `docs/` for detailed API documentation
+- Check `docs/configuration_guide.md` for detailed configuration documentation
 - Review `fin_statement_model/statements/config/mappings/` for example configurations
 - Explore the metrics registry at `fin_statement_model/core/metrics/metric_defn/`

 ## 💡 Tips

-- Use logging to debug issues: `logging.basicConfig(level=logging.DEBUG)`
+- Use logging to debug issues: `update_config({"logging": {"level": "DEBUG"}})`
 - The library validates node names - use the `NodeNameValidator` for consistency
 - Statement configurations support nested sections and complex calculations
 - Metrics come with built-in interpretations and thresholds
 - Extensions can be loaded dynamically for additional functionality
+- Configuration changes take effect immediately for new operations

-Remember: **Always use the high-level abstractions provided by the statements and IO layers rather than working directly with core components.**
+Remember: **Always use the high-level abstractions provided by the statements and IO layers rather than working directly with core components.** The configuration system ensures consistent behavior across all operations.